hmc-cs111-spring2023/artifact-Aayush141/README.md

 # artifact-Aayush141

+Compile code with sbt compile
-You can compile code with sbt compile, run it with sbt run, and sbt console will start a Scala 3 REPL.
+Run code with sbt run

 All the information of the language is available in Documentation.md